open/close all folders

 - Sinister Minister: Sinister priest, anyway.
 Of course, it's not going to be easy convincing him that following Dio's scheme is not God's will in any shape or form...

-- Story Breaker Power: Made in Heaven lets Pucci gradually speed up time to the point of entire days passing in seconds with only Pucci being able to keep up, effectively giving him escalating super speed.
-He kills Annasui, Jotaro, Hermes, and Jolyne easily.
+- Story-Breaker Power: Made in Heaven lets Pucci gradually speed up time to the point of entire days passing in seconds for other characters while Pucci sees everything as happening in normal time, effectively giving him escalating super speed.
+At his peak, he essentially has The World's time-stop ability on constantly (while Jotaro's World powers are virtually useless against him by this point).
+He's fast enough that he kills Annasui, Jotaro, Ermes, and Jolyne easily.
 Arrogance is really the only reason he loses to Emporio.

 - Unusual Eyebrows: They kind of...make these little lines that go up then join into the rest of his hair after a 90-degree turn.

 - Worthy Opponent: Considers Jolyne to be one, growing gradually more freaked out at her inability to die.
 Early on, he states that using her to get to Jotaro was a bad idea, as Jolyne's combination of single-mindedness and tactical brilliance made her a greater threat than Jotaro and that he kind of shot himself in the foot severely by trying to use her as bait.

 Jolyne's cellmate.
 Somewhat off-kilter.
 The Stand arrow grants her Goo Goo Dolls, which allows her to shrink anyone.She is named after the clothing brand Guess, while her stand is named after rock band the Goo Goo Dolls.

 - Borrowed Catchphrase: Likes to say "Such a good child!" in the same manner as Alessi.
 She also uses Cioccolata's "Good!
 Good good good good..."